mrdrivingduck/scapy-web-server/README.md

 # scapy-web-server
-🔬 A Python WEB server using Scapy tools.
+🔬 A Python WEB server using _Scapy_ tools.

 Created by : Mr Dk.

-@2018.12.29, Nanjing, Jiangsu, China
+@2019.02.02, Ningbo, Zhejiang, China

 ---

 ### About

-A WEB server based on _[Scapy](https://scapy.net/)_ tools.
+A WEB server based on packet manipulation tools.

-You can remotely invoke _Scapy_'s functions through _HTTP_
+You can remotely invoke packet manipulation functions through _HTTP_ by _curl_.

-Maybe, a _Java_ client can be used for requesting - _[scapy-java-client](https://github.com/mrdrivingduck/scapy-java-client)_.
+Or maybe, a _Java_ client program can be used for _HTTP_ requesting - _[scapy-java-client](https://github.com/mrdrivingduck/scapy-java-client)_.

+### Dependency

+_[Tornado](https://github.com/tornadoweb/tornado)_ - A Python web framework and asynchronous networking library

+_[Scapy](https://github.com/secdev/scapy)_ - A Python-based interactive packet manipulation program & library - __version: 2.4.0__

 ---